-Over the last couple weeks I’ve had a sharp stabbing pain that I recognized as a clot a couple inches below my collarbone in non-muscular tissue.
+Over the last couple weeks I’ve had a sharp stabbing pain that I recognized as a clot a couple inches below my collarbone.
 Being on anticoagulation already, I don’t go running to the doctor every time I feel a clot anymore.
 I just don’t.
-It’s a waste of my time and theirs because unless it is big or causing a bigger issue there is nothing to be done beyond what I’m already doing.
-So when the pain hit, I considered the location, decided it was a non-issue, and resolved to just deal with it.
+My husband tells me it’s a waste of my time and theirs because unless it is big or causing a bigger issue there is nothing to be done beyond what I’m already doing.
+So when the pain hit, I considered the location, knew he would say it was a non-issue, and resolved to just deal with it.

 As a result of choosing to let it sort itself out, I’ve looked borderline indecent while absentmindedly rubbing the area to get relief from the stabbing pain finally resulting in the clot being broken and absorbed rather quickly and rising to the surface today looking, for all intents and purposes, like an everyday bruise.